 There are 12 remaining glaciers on the mountain and four lesser peaks at the top of the glacial valleys.
-The mountain itself is a beautiful sight, and conquering its peak is one of the top things to do in Kenya for active travelers.
+The mountain itself is a beautiful sight.
+In addition, conquering its peak is one of the top things to do in Kenya for active travelers.

 The climb to the top of Mt Kenya is challenging and requires a fair bit of preparation.
-There are a number of routes you can take to ascend Mount Kenya, the most popular being Chogoria, Naro Moru, and Sirimon routes.
+There are a number of routes you can take to ascend Mount Kenya.
+The most popular routes are Chogoria, Naro Moru, and Sirimon.
 Each one offers a different scenery.

 The climb usually takes 3-7 days and is typically undertaken as a part of a guided tour which includes meals, porters and overnight accommodation in mountain huts or campsites en route.